mhammermaster93/mhammermsater93/README.md

-# mhammermsater93
-*She/her
 Melanie
-learning about git and linux and programming :D learning about how to use git in the terminal!
+*She/her Studying at Douglas College Love learning about git and linux and programming :D Learning how to use git commands.